daoyou4000/Bootloader_fixed-address-/README.md

 ## Deinit is necessary before jump into App from bootloader.
 When the bootloader implement GPIO, especially Timer, the bootloader is not able to jump to application address.
-During the debug, the interrupt is still there and "application does not work if registers are not reset".
+During the debug, the interrupt is still there and ""application does not work if registers are not reset"".